Malton, North Yorkshire: Medieval

+The name Malton derives from either the Old English mæðeltūn meaning 'settlement where council meetings were held' or from a combination of the Old Norse meðal and the Old English tūn meaning 'middle settlement'.

-There was some form of settlement in New Malton by 1138 and old Malton was probably also founded in the 1100s; a Gilbertine monastery was built between 1147 and 1154 in Old Malton, while the monastic church was probably built around 1180.
+There was some form of settlement in New Malton by 1138 and Old Malton was probably also founded in the 1100s; a Gilbertine monastery was built between 1147 and 1154 in Old Malton, and the monastic church was probably built around 1180.
 The first reference to a market in New Malton was in a 1283 document, indicating that craftsmen and others, such as butchers, were selling their wares.

 Earlier, in the 11th century, a wooden Norman castle, Malton Castle, was built in what is now Castle Garden.
-This was rebuilt in stone by Eustace de Vescy (1169-1216) by the time Richard the Lionheart visited the castle in 1189.
+This was rebuilt in stone by Eustace de Vescy (1169–1216) by the time Richard the Lionheart visited the castle in 1189.
 Other visitors included Edward II, in 1307 and Robert the Bruce in 1322.
 The great house subsequently became ruined.

 The castle site was inherited by Lord William Eure (c.
 1483–1548) in 1544, when he was also made a baron.
 In 1569 Ralph Eure built a new house on the castle site and in 1602, the house was rebuilt in much grander style.
-This was a spectacular property and it was described by the diarist and gunpowder plotter Sir Henry Slingsby as the rival of many other great houses, including that at Audley End.
+This was a spectacular property and it was described by the diarist Sir Henry Slingsby as the rival of many other great houses, including that at Audley End.

 The house was subsequently demolished in 1674 and the stones divided between two sisters, Mary (who married into the Palmes family) and Margaret Eure.
 (The site is now Castle Garden.)
 They had quarrelled over their inheritance and the demolition was the settlement ordered by Sheriff Henry Marwood.
 The Old Lodge Hotel is the remaining fragment of the original Jacobean "prodigy house" and its size hints at the grandeur of the complete structure.